 You will not be able to claim Council Tax Support if:

-- you are of working age and you and your partner have savings or capital over £6,000 or
+- you and your partner are of working age, not classed as vulnerable and have savings or capital over £6,000 or

 - you’ve reached the qualifying age for Pension Credit and you and your partner have savings or capital over £16,000 unless you receive Guaranteed Pension Credit